kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

    **Risk**: The proportional swap limit for a container relies on the node's total memory capacity.
 Upon a resize, ignoring this math leads to stranded swap space (during upscaling) or immediate host kernel panics (during downscaling).
 However, recalculating and applying this to all active pods introduces overhead to the Container Runtime Interface (CRI).

    **Mitigation**: The Kubelet will leverage the existing, generic `UpdateContainerResources` CRI RPC to push these changes.
 The Kubelet safely iterates over the active pod cache in memory, recalculates the swap boundary, and issues the update solely for containers currently in a `Running` state.
 Furthermore, if the node operates with Swap disabled, this entire loop short-circuits instantly, resulting in zero CRI overhead.
+CRI calls within the loop are best-effort and serialised per-pod: a failure on an individual container is logged and increments `kubelet_node_resize_errors_total{subsystem="container_swap_resize"}`, but does not abort the loop — the remaining containers are still updated.
+This prevents a single unhealthy container from blocking all swap recalculations across the node.

 3. #### Kubelet Sub-Manager Synchronization Failure